rightjs/rightjs-docs/docs/en/docs/core/util.md

     isNumber(mixed value) -> boolean check result

-Checks if the given value is a {Number}
+Checks if the given value is a {Number}.

     isNumber('1'); //  -> false
     isNumber(111); //  -> true